eranamar-zz/eranamar.github.io/_posts/2017-06-11-Visualizing-high-dimensional-data-with-t-SNE.markdown

 </li>
 </ul>
 <div class="Unindented">
 This is good, as structure is preserved better by focusing on keeping close points together.
 This is easy to see in the following example: think of “unrolling” this swiss roll (like unrolling a carpet).
-Close points will stay together, far points won’t.
-This is true for many manifolds (spaces that locally resembles Euclidean space near each point) besides the swiss roll.
+Close points will stay within the same distance, far points won’t.
+This is true for many manifolds (spaces that locally resemble Euclidean space near each point) besides the swiss roll.
 </div>
 <div class="Indented">
 <div class="Frameless" style="width: 100%;">